whitneyburton/portfolios/students/1606-back/brian-heim/201611xx-brian-heim-m3.markdown

 #### Feedback for Nate Anderson

 * This was my first time working with Nate since being at Turing, and while we only paired on a small section of the code, I enjoyed working with him.
 Nate is easy-going and open to suggestions when writing code, which makes for a relaxed pairing environment.
 He regularly complimented other members of the group which was very encouraging and appreciated.
 Nate did a good job of checking in when the group was split into pairs (David and Nate, Rapha and myself), he would regularly check in with us and update us on their progress and sought to understand what we were working on as well.
-While Nate was very easy to work with, I would challenge him to assert himself into a “lead” role more often, when we paired I did most of the driving, and i noticed that this was the case with other team members as well.
+While Nate was very easy to work with, I would challenge him to assert himself into a “lead” role more often, when we paired I did most of the driving, and I noticed that this was the case with other team members as well.
 Navigating is an important skill to have, but assuming the Driving role is important to solidifying skills, and further advancing as a developer in general.
 Overall I genuinely enjoyed working with Nate and his laid-back and friendly demeanor.

 #### Feedback for Raphael Barbo